The improv guide to better listening

 In my book TAKE IT EASY™, I say: "The only real thing you have in a scene is the onstage connection between you and your partner."

 Real listening is physical.
 It's eye contact.
 It's leaning in.
 It's nodding, pausing, reacting in real time.
-If your body says "I'm elsewhere," your words don't stand a chance.
+If your body says "I'm elsewhere," by leaning away, closing down or watching the computer screen while someone else is talking, well then the words don't stand a chance.

 Coaching insight: Want to make someone feel deeply heard?
-Mirror their energy, not just their words.
+Mirror their energy and their words.
 If they lean forward with excitement, match it.
 If they slow down to think, give them space.
 Your body often communicates more than your words ever will.

 Don't Just Nod—Notice